garciaalvaro/image-color-palette/README.txt

 Click the More button and inside the menu list click on the plugin name "Image Color Palette".

 == Changelog ==

+= 1.4.2 =
+* Fixed small bug which recalculated color palette unnecessarily.
+* Fixed popover menu not appearing with the correct z-index.
+* Raised minimum WordPress version to 5.2.

 = 1.4.1 =
 * Fixed bug where no version number was being added to the enqueues.